CodingIsaac/cybersecurity_fundamentals/securityDomains.md

 <p>Communication and Network Security ensures the secure transmission of data across networks by implementing protective measures such as encryption, firewalls, and intrusion detection systems to prevent unauthorized access and breaches.</p>

 <h3> Key Concepts:</h3>
+Some of the Key concepts in Communication and Network Security include:

 - Securing communication channels (e.g., VPN, encryption)
 - Network protocols and protection (e.g., firewalls, IDS/IPS)